spryker/spryker-shop-core/Bundles/CartNoteWidget/README.md

 # CartNoteWidget Module

-This module contains the cart note widget and it's components.
+This module contains the cart note widget and its components.

 ## Installation